SUPPORT GROUPS LAUNCHING

 Who Attends SADAG Support Groups?

 Due to the vulnerability and susceptibility of the youth, as well as legal requirements, we advise that only people eighteen and older attend and run Support Groups.
-Responsible practice, and an emphasis on doing good, not harm, means that we recommend that the youth seek other mental health resources where there are a dedicated team that can ensure the safety and well-being of the individual and group.
+Responsible practice, and an emphasis on doing good, not harm, means that we recommend that the youth seek other Mental Health resources where there are a dedicated team that can ensure the safety and well-being of the individual and group.

 How does your Support Group help your members